sergemazille/reveal-basis/README.md

 Notes:
 - if no positioning modifier is used, an `.above-drawer` will behave the same as a simple `.above` element.

-- If [you are overriding default variables](#override-default-styles), you can change the default dimension value set by `$above-drawer-dimension` variable.
+- If [you are overriding default variables](#override-default-styles), you can change the default dimension set by `$above-drawer-dimension` variable.

 [> Play with the example](https://sergemazille.github.io/reveal-basis#above-drawers)